 About Alpha Pegasi (short format)

-The origins of Alpha Pegasi (for those who like to read)
+(for those who like to read)

 Out of the ashes of about a dozen bands, Alpha Pegasi was born.
 It only had its first breaths of life after I decided to have the balls to go after what I always wanted: to be the leader of a high-energy rock band that also has the soul of an improvising jazz group.
 With essentially every other band I was in, I always tried to play peacekeeper and make sure everybody else was happy, even if it meant sacrificing my own wants and my own happiness.
 Meanwhile, dozens leading to hundreds of original, personally-written and composed songs continued to pile and grow.
 Many never got to see the light of day what was a long, ongoing battle to be happy.